Knowledge & Experience

 A policy of title insurance insuring the owner against loss or damage sustained or incurred by the insured due to defects, liens, encumbrances, and adverse matters [among other coverages] sustained or incurred by the insured.

-Also known as a mortgage policy.
-A title insurance policy insuring a lender-mortagee under a mortgage or a lender-beneficiary under a deed trust, against loss or damage caused by invalidity or unenforceability of a lien, or loss of priority of the mortgage or deed trust.
+Also known as a mortgagee policy (simultaneous issue).
+A title insurance policy insuring a lender-mortgagee under a mortgage or a lender-beneficiary under a deed trust, against loss or damage caused by invalidity or unenforceability of a lien, or loss of priority of the mortgage or deed trust.

 A deed by which a seller obligates himself to the buyer through covenants or warranties set forth in the deed.
 Under a [General] Warranty Deed, the seller [grantor ] is liable to the buyer [grantee] not only for the grantor’s actions during his or her period of ownership, but also, for the actions of predecessors in title.
 The ALTA title policies provide for continuation of policy coverage for “so long as the insured retains an estate or interest in the Land, or holds an obligation secured by a purchase money Mortgage given by a purchaser from the Insured, or only so long as the Insured shall have liability by reason of warranties in any transfer or conveyanve of teh Title.
 In this way, title insurance not only protects insureds as buyers but, also, as future sellers.